NathanEpstein/brooklynjs-3-16-17/README.md

 ### AOT and JIT Compiling

-- In some languages, high level syntax is compiled to an (optimized) executable before runtime (ahead-of-time compiling).
+- In some languages, high level syntax is compiled to a (possibly optimized) executable before runtime (ahead-of-time compiling).

-- Other languages (like JS) are JIT (just-in-time) compiled.
+- Other languages (like JavaScript) are JIT (just-in-time) compiled.
 This is a hybrid of interpretation and compilation (for heavily used pieces of code).

---

-### Compiling to JS

-- Typically, people think of compiling as translation from high level programming languages to machine code.

-- We can also use it to produce JavaScript from other programming languages.

 --